stargate/stargate-grpc-go-client/README.md

 ```

-Parameterized queries are also supported
+Parameterized queries are also supported:

 ```go
 any, err := anypb.New(